Skip to main content

 • Waxell requires agent_name (Langfuse uses the function name by default)

-• Waxell automatically captures function inputs and outputs (set capture_io=False to disable)
+• Waxell automatically captures function inputs, outputs, and every LLM call inside the function (set capture_io=False to disable I/O capture)

 Step 4: Code Migration -- LangChain Integration